The Bankrate promise

 Make sure you have the right card

 It’s important to find the right travel card for your needs, which you can do after comparing options and considering all their pros and cons.
 For example, if you’re partial to a certain airline or hotel chain, a co-branded card can offer higher rewards rates, discounts and perks.

 Additionally, pay attention to a travel card’s rewards categories.
 For example, earning points or miles at restaurants won’t deliver a lot of value if you rarely dine out.
 But if you use services like Lyft or Uber a lot, you may want to look into a card that offers points or miles for rideshares.

 The bottom line

-A travel credit card can help to significantly reduce the cost of your travel if the spending categories and redemption options align with your budget and spending habits.
+A travel credit card can significantly reduce the cost of your travel if the spending categories and redemption options align with your budget and goals.
 With that in mind, a large part of learning how travel credit cards work is simply knowing how to earn and redeem rewards in order to extract maximum value.